 What kind of work do the interns do?
 Interns engage in various activities, including: working with constituents, attending committee meetings, conducting policy research, event planning, and others.
 The kind of work depends on the students' interests and skills and the needs of the legislative offices.

 Is the internship one semester?
-The internship lasts the entire course of the Texas Legislative session, which is a few weeks longer than a fully semester.
-The legislature convenes at noon on the second Tuesday in January of odd-numbered years and last for 140 calendar days.
-The spring 2019 session (86th) will last from January 8 through May 27.
-Interns are expected to begin work on January 3 and work until at least the last day of the session.
+The internship lasts the entire course of the Texas Legislative session, which is a few weeks longer than the spring semester.
+In addition, interns will typically arrive about a week before the session begins and stay at least a day after the session ends.
+The legislature convenes at noon on the second Tuesday in January of odd-numbered years and the session lasts for 140 calendar days.
+The spring 2023 session (88th) lasts from January 10 through May 29.
+Interns are expected to begin work on January 2 and work until at least the day after the end of the session (office rules may vary).

 What happens if the intern cannot complete the internship?
 Students should not commit to the internship unless they are prepared to work industriously and professionally for the entire session.
 Students who drop out for reasons other than documented medical emergencies will receive a failing grade for their internship classes.

 What do Austin Interns go on to do after they graduate?
 Austin interns head in diverse directions.
-One former intern is teaching; one is doing mission work in Europe; one is an newscaster on a Texas television station; one was hired as a staff member by the office for which she interned.
+One former intern is teaching; one is doing mission work in Europe; one is a newscaster on a Texas television station; one is an accountant; one is now the Chief of Staff for a legislative office; others are in law school; another has her own law firm; it's really up to you.
 The goal of the program is to give you the opportunity to refine the skills and qualities that will help you fulfill whatever dreams you have.